Many or all companies we feature compensate us. Compensation and editorial

 Is there a difference between a bank levy and a tax levy?

 Creditors can seek bank levies for any unpaid debt.
-Bank levies allow creditors to withdraw funds from a borrower’s bank account to repay debt.
-However, to do so, creditors must have a court order.
+Bank levies allow creditors to withdraw funds from a borrower’s bank account to repay debt with a court order.

 The IRS and state tax agencies can also levy accounts for unpaid tax debt, often known as tax levies.
 With tax levies, government tax agencies can seize various assets, including wages, houses, cars, bank accounts, and dividends.